 Last month, I took a 21-day reprieve from my personal Facebook page except for posting my morning Bible Scripture.
-One day, I was listening to Pastor George Pearsons as he tells of a story of televangelist Rick Renner that God told him, “No word, no breakfast.”
+One day, I was listening to George Pearsons as he tells of a story pastor Rick Renner that God told him, “No word, no breakfast.”
 What he meant is that God comes first before anything else.
 I have adopted it, so I place Scripture first before I have breakfast with my wife.

 Scanning through Facebook, I came across another person bashing a pastor for their preaching of the Prosperity Gospel.
 The meaning of this Gospel, according to some religious groups with doctrines mostly with man-made rules, is a perversion of the Gospel, which the full blessings of God for those who approach Him in faith and obedience include wealth, health, and power.